Consequences of conviction

 - For a second offence: a minimum jail sentence of 30 days; a minimum driving prohibition of two years; in Ontario, a three-year licence suspension if the prior conviction was registered within the last 10 years (the suspension starts upon conviction); in some provinces (not Ontario), you may be able to drive after six months if you install an alcohol ignition-interlock device.
 See article on jail for repeat offenders.

-- For a third offence: a minimum jail sentence of 120 days; a driving prohibition of at least three years; in Ontario, a life-time suspension if the prior convictions were registered after September 30, 1993, and all convictions occur within 10 years of each other; after completion of assessment and a remedial program, a life-time suspension may be reduced to 10 years from the date of conviction; in some provinces (not Ontario), you may be able to drive after 12 months if you install an alcohol ignition-interlock device.
+- For a third offence: a minimum jail sentence of 120 days; a driving prohibition of at least three years; in Ontario, a life-time suspension if the prior convictions were registered after September 30, 1993, and all convictions occur within 10 years of each other; after an assessment, a remedial program and in some instances an examination, a life-time suspension may be reduced to 10 years from the date of conviction; in some provinces (not Ontario), you may be able to drive after 12 months if you install an alcohol ignition-interlock device.
 See article on jail for repeat offenders.

 - Four or more convictions: If you are convicted of a fourth or subsequent offence and you hold an Ontario driver’s licence your licence will be permanently suspended with no possibility of reinstatement; in determining the number of prior convictions only those registered within 10 years of each other are taken into account, or for convictions before September 30, 1993, only those that are up to five years apart; for those holding a licence issued in provinces other than Ontario, it may be possible to drive after 12 months if you install an alcohol ignition-interlock device.
 See article on jail for repeat offenders.